amit010/amit010.github.io/_pages/about.md

 </p>

 <p style="text-align:justify">
 I started my professional career as a Software Engineer at <a href='https://www.tigerit.com/'>TigerIT Bangladesh Limited</a>, where I worked as a quality assurance engineer under the Software Quality Assurance (SQA) team.
-I received my bachelor's degree from the Department of Computer Science and Engineering, <a href='https://www.du.ac.bd/body/CSE'>University of Dhaka.
+I received my bachelor's degree from the Department of Computer Science and Engineering, <a href='https://www.du.ac.bd/body/CSE'>University of Dhaka</a>.
 </p>

 My current research interests are: